Fruit Machine Simulator

 (Kuma, 1984)

-Although I never got to play this game when I was a kid, I remember reading stories in CPC magazines about how kids loved this game – and it’s not hard to understand why.
+Although I never got to play this game when I was a child, I remember reading stories in CPC magazines about how children loved this game – and it’s not hard to understand why.
 It’s such a simple game and yet it’s addictive.
 Frank has to collect all the fruit on each level, while avoiding the enemies that run around.
 You have to dig tunnels to reach the fruit, and you can also use apples as boulders to crush the enemies.
 With simple, colourful graphics and jolly tunes, this is a game that almost anyone will enjoy, no matter what age they are!

 Fu-Kung in Las Vegas